CorkAI/Meetup3/README.md

 - Type ```python word2vec.py```

 As well as reporting semantically similar words, the program creates a plot 'tsne.png' in the "output_images" folder.
 This visually shows semantic similarities between terms.
 Use the instuctions from above to download and view the image.

+The following blog post provides a short description of this program: https://nickgrattandatascience.wordpress.com/2018/03/15/doc2vec-example/